 Founder & Top Hat Team

 Shane McKnight first started bartending at the onset of a culinary renaissance of chef-owned restaurants in San Francisco in 1997.
-While serving batched agave margaritas alongside world-famous chef Joseph Manzare at an Academy Awards afterparty in Los Angeles in 2007, McKnight was inspired to cultivate more batched cocktail programs for events & larger venues using local produce, craft spirits & intense color from both foraged & imported botanicals.
-In 2010, Shane partnered with Dirk Alton & Amy Alton at Best Beverage and began engineering the draft cocktail technology & crafting the batched cocktail keg recipes necessary to share craft cocktails with hundreds of thousands of people at festivals & venues like Outside Lands, Coachella and Stagecoach and Napa’s Bottlerock.
-He was later joined by Beau Griffin, Erica Arvizu, Nate Fields, Jorge Gomez, Breydan Upshaw, Carlos Alvarez, Jacob Orduno, Shannon De Marco, Madison K. & Leilani Meng, who worked tirelessly and passionately for years crafting and batching hundreds of recipes at events all over the country.
+While serving batched agave margaritas alongside world-famous chef Joseph Manzare at an Academy Awards afterparty in Los Angeles in 2007, McKnight was inspired to cultivate more batched cocktail programs for bars, restaurants, stadiums, events & larger venues using local produce, craft spirits & intense color from both foraged & imported botanicals.
 In 2015, McKnight formed a partnership with master bottlers Scott Hawley & Bob Baccioco to professionally handcraft, batch, bottle, label and ship our products all over the world.

-As American music festivals evolve, they continue to create a unique culture and community, influencing much more than music trends.
-A branch of food and beverage has grown within that culture and has created a demand for a craft cocktail experience on a massive scale.
-In 2010 we were inspired to start cultivating handcrafted mixers, syrups & batching concentrates that would meet that demand without sacrificing quality of ingredients.
-We used festivals as laboratories for product development.
+Talented craft bartenders and chef owned restaurants have created dynamic cocktail culture and a powerful demand for craft cocktail experiences on a massive scale.
+We were inspired to start cultivating handcrafted mixers, syrups & batching concentrates that would meet that demand without sacrificing quality of ingredients.
 We spent thousands of hours fine-tuning the knobs on dilution, acid and shelf life while trouble shooting the challenges of heat damage, space and time constraints, in the effort to capture a fresh cocktail experience that was, more or less, instant.
-We pulled inspiration from each festival’s unique artwork, natural surroundings, music and fashion, to create cocktail recipes to add to our recipe portfolio.
+We pulled inspiration from each bar and each restaurant and each venues unique artwork, natural surroundings, music and fashion, to create cocktail recipes to add to our recipe portfolio.
 Since then, we have been blessed and honored to share the energy and ease of Top Hat Provisions with our fans at their home bar.
-All of our Festival Born handcrafted mixers, batching concentrates & draft cocktail systems are now available to you, directly to your doorstep.
+All of our handcrafted mixers, batching concentrates are now available to you, directly to your doorstep.

 Best in market ingredients